rodrigo0345/portfolio-official/README.md

 ## Introduction

 This repo was made to help me build node applications faster, as it is something that I do often and that I don't like to configure everytime.
-With that said, it includes file uploads, authentication using passport and a basic create and read enpoint for better undertanding how everything is laid out.
+With that said, it includes file uploads, authentication using passport and a basic create and read endpoint for better undertanding how everything is laid out.
 The base configuration comes with MySQL and Redis installed, but this can be adjusted at anytime in the folder /src/databases/ in the constructor of the class.

 ## Instalation and usage